-The Liberal Arts Program offers a Peace Studies Concentration for students interested in pursuing international relations with an emphasis on peace.
-In addition to meeting the degree requirements, Peace Studies students are required to take:

-IS 200 - Sophomore Seminar (1 credit); research paper must be on a topic related to Peace Studies

-AND 12 credits earned from the following courses:
+The Liberal Arts Program offers a concentration on Peace Studies for students interested in pursuing international relations with an emphasis on peace.
+In addition to meeting the A.A. degree requirements, students in this concentration are required to conduct a research paper or project on a topic related to sustainability and Peace Studies in the IS 200 Sophomore Seminar.
+In addition to the IS 200 research project, this concentration requires 12 credits of study earned from the following courses:

-AMST 212 Contemporary American Issues: Global Issues
+AMST 150 America and the World

 ENG 259 Literature of Peace

-HIST 284 History of the Hawaiian Islands

 IS 192 Service Learning

-IS295 Business Internship
+IS 295 Business Internship

 POLSCI 150 Introduction to Global Politics

 POLSCI 220 International Relations

 REL 150 Introduction to the World's Major Religions

 SCI 122 Introduction to Science: Physical

 SCI 210 Environmental Issues

-SOC 256 Race and Ethnic Relations in Hawai'i

 Any other courses designated Peace Studies (PS)